dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 ![Simple architecture](resources/images/simple_architecture.png "Simple architecture")

-Setting up and running DHIS2 in production involves a lot more than this.
+Setting up and running DHIS2 in production involves a lot more than just the connected software components.
+Hardware resources need to be provisioned and managed.
+Software needs to be installed with security, performance and maintainability in mind.
+In most cases there will be more than one DHIS2 system and potentially other systems within the architecture.
+Account needs to be taken of the surrounding infrastructure (monitoring systems, messaging systems, interoperability components etc).
+Most importantly, a considerable mix of technical skills and experience (warmware) are required to design, install and manage the system.

 ### DHIS2 in production